How to Make Fresh Pork Sausage

 Sausage is like the chicken soup of the meat world.
-From juicy Italian pork sausages, to spicy Mexican chorizo, to the firm and dry sausages in Asia, almost every culture has their version.
+From juicy Italian pork sausages to spicy Mexican chorizo, to the firm and dry sausages in Asia, almost every culture has its version.
 Most likely this widespread culinary theme comes from frugality.
 How better to use all the odds and ends of the animal?

 Making bacon from scratch last summer was a revelation.
 Not only was it great tasting, but it was easy and soon we were on the hunt for what to make next.
 My mom wanted to make prosciutto, but I thought trying to cure an entire pig’s leg was a bit ambitious for our next porktastic project.
 I bought her Michael Ruhlman’s book Charcuterie for her birthday and since then we’ve been talking about making sausage from scratch at home, including stuffing it into casings.
 Fortunately, I already had the grinder attachment for my Kitchen Aid Mixer but I did have to buy the sausage stuffer attachment.